eejimenez/Arcteryx-Feed-Update/README.md

 ![copy-product-excel-url](/images/copy-product-excel-request.png)

-Once you get the product-excel url you have to add the url in the cell of token column and staging row of this [coda table](https://coda.io/d/Arcteryx-Tokens_dAGZTy3PFp_/Arcteryx-Jacket-Footwear_suIg0MWh#_lu8TZy4Z).
+Once you get the product-excel url you have to add it in the cell of token column of this [coda table](https://coda.io/d/Arcteryx-Tokens_dAGZTy3PFp_/Arcteryx-Jacket-Footwear_suIg0MWh#_lu8TZy4Z).

-Sample
+Example

 ![paste-token-in-coda-table](/images/past-token-in-coda-table.png)

-Now you can update the metadata script file of staging by running a transformation in the workflow pipeline with this payload
+Now you can update the metadata file of staging by running a transformation in the workflow pipeline with this payload

 ```
 {